Version Control of Speaker Recognition Systems: Server-side deployment

 \subsection{Double version updating strategy}

 As we mentioned before, the single version offline updating strategy requires service downtime for each model update, and the single version online updating strategy will cause increased latency for runtime requests.
-Here we introduce the double version updating strategy, which will overcome these drawbacks.
+Here we introduce the Server-side Double version (abbreviated as \textbf{SD} in Fig.~\ref{fig:strategies-xmind} and Section~\ref{sec:exp}) updating strategy, which will overcome these drawbacks.

 In the double version updating strategy, we always serve two versions of models in the cloud computing servers at the same time, and always store two versions of user profiles in the database.
-During enrollment stage, we always enroll with both models; and during runtime stage, we use the ``newest available model''.
+During the enrollment stage, we always enroll with both models; and during the runtime stage, we use the ``newest available model'', \emph{i.e.} the newest version that is available in both the user profile and the cloud server.
 The coexistence of two versions guarantees that even if we have updated one model to a newer version, the other model is still available, allowing for a grace period for the user profiles to be updated.
+In this strategy, the sequence diagram of a runtime request is visualized in Fig.~\ref{fig:server_double_seqdiagram}.

-There are typically two ways to simultaneously serve two models in the cloud computing servers.
-First, we could divide the cloud computing servers into two groups, each group serving one model.
-The group partition is fixed, so the frontend server does not need to periodically synchronize with the cloud computing servers.
-Alternatively, each cloud computing server could serve two models at the same time with separate processes.
+To serve two models, the cloud computing servers can be implemented in two approaches: \begin{enumerate} \item Simultaneous serving (\textbf{SD}): In this implementation, each cloud computing server could serve two models at the same time with separate processes.
+It is similar to the ``blue-green deployment" approach for generic live services as introduced in~\cite{limoncelli2014practice}. \item Group partition (\textbf{SD-group}): Alternatively, we could divide the cloud computing servers into two groups, each group serving one model.
+The group partition is fixed, so the frontend server does not need to periodically synchronize with each of the cloud computing servers.
+It is similar to the ``proportional shedding" approach for generic live services as introduced in~\cite{limoncelli2014practice}. \end{enumerate}